Episode 3 – Rachel Burgin

 Dr Chapple went to Sheffield Medical School 40 years ago and is soon to retire.

 He qualified in 1986 and spent 4 years working in Hospital before doing his General Practice training.
-At the end of this he did 3 years Occupational Medicine with Unilever, Vauxhall Motors and STW and was an Honorary Lecturer at Birmingham University.
+At the end of this, he did 3 years of Occupational Medicine with Unilever, Vauxhall Motors and STW and was an Honorary Lecturer at Birmingham University.

 Listening to his heart however he decided to return to his first love, Clinical Medicine and General Practice, and he joined St Georges Surgery in January 1995, where he has been ever since.

 Dr Chapple has been a GP Trainer for over 20 years, teaching and examining medical students and training young GPs.

 He is married and has four grown-up children, none of whom are doctors!

 Episode 3 – Laura Tapping and Alex Wells